 I want every pupil in my school to have the best possible education they can have to prepare them not just for their next school, but the opportunities and pressures that they will encounter in their lives in the future.
 This means that besides gaining examination grades often beyond their expectations, they will learn to be resilient individuals, confident public speakers, users of technology for work not just for play, ecologically sensitive and able to establish a good work:life balance.
 Big claims for sure, but we want our pupils to aim high and so set ourselves ambitious targets.

 I would invite you to put us to the test and come to visit us both virtually through our website and then please pay us a visit and see for yourself.
+Click here to find out more about admissions and how to arrange a visit to Yarrells.

 Yours with conviction,